palexand/palexand.github.io/personal.md

 Me

+> It is easier to write a new code than understand an old one.

+John von Neumann in 1952

 > It is of course important that some efforts be made to verify the
 > correctness of assertions that are made about  a  routine.
 There  are
 > essentially  two  types  of methods available, the theoretical and the